dylanpriceginno/Portfolio/README.md

 •	Placed second in a companywide datathon with the presentation "How climate change is affecting low-income areas of the UK."

-•	Co-founded the Skills+ club, a learning scheme aimed at sharing knowledge within the company.

 ## Projects